 All landlords must provide their tenants with the written terms of their letting arrangement.
 Since December 2017, all newly created letting arrangements in Scotland must be governed by a private residential tenancy.

 A private residential tenancy is open-ended.
-This means that there is no end date to the tenancy ie no “fixed term”.
-It lasts until a landlord evicts the tenant for a specific legal reason [link to quick guide on Grounds for eviction in Scotland], such as rent arrears or an intention to refurbish or sell, or if the tenant wants to leave.
+This means that there is no end date to the tenancy ie no 'fixed term'.
+It lasts until a landlord evicts the tenant for a specific legal reason, such as rent arrears or an intention to refurbish or sell, or if the tenant wants to leave.

 If you set out your terms of tenancy in an old form tenancy agreement, such as an assured or short assured tenancy, not all of the terms will be enforceable, and your tenant will still benefit from the protections and requirements set out in the Private Housing (Tenancies) (Scotland) Act 2016.
 These include the right to rent receipts and restrictions on rent-increases.

 If you currently have an assured or short assured tenancy in place, you’ll need to switch to a private residential tenancy once it expires.

 You can either manage the property yourself or use a letting agent.
 A letting agent will deal with the property and tenant on your behalf, and should also help you meet your legal obligations as a landlord.